aleimba/bac-genomics-scripts/po2group_stats/README.md

 To explain the logic behind the categorization, the following annotation for example groups will be used.
-A '1' exemplifies a group genome count in a respective OG >= the rounded inclusion cutoff, a '0' a genome count <= the rounded exclusion cutoff.
+A '1' exemplifies a group genome count in a respective OG >= the rounded inclusion cutoff, a '0' a group genome count <= the rounded exclusion cutoff.
-The presence and absence of OGs for the group affiliation are structured in different categories depending on the number of groups.
+The presence and absence of OGs for the group affiliations are structured in different categories depending on the number of groups.
 For **two groups** (e.g. A and B) there are five categories:
 'A specific' (A:B = 1:0), 'B specific' (0:1), 'cutoff core' (1:1),